VeronikaKudry/VeronikaKudry/README.md

 ## Hello there 👋

-I'm Veronika, a self-taught Data Analyst, who is based in Prague :czech_republic:.
+I'm Veronika, a Master of Science (Technology) and a self-taught Data Analyst, who is based in Prague :czech_republic:.

 ### 📚 My projects